-My daughter and I drove to Allegheny Cemetery in Lawrenceville to visit the gravesite of the explosion victims.
-We found Susan McKenna's name engraved on the memorial along with other names we'd come to recognize.
+My daughter and I later drove to Allegheny Cemetery in Lawrenceville to visit the burial site of the explosion victims.
+We found Susan McKenna's name engraved on the memorial along, with other names we'd come to recognize.

-This is actually the second memorial on the burial site, the original obelisk with its listing of 40 or so names having deteriorated.
-An engraving on the side reads:
+This is actually the second memorial on the burial site, the original obelisk with its listing of 40 or so names having deteriorated and been replaced.

 Time and its destructive elements obliterated the inscription and names on the original monument erected on this plot in 1863, which was in memory of the victims who lie buried here.
 The present monument was erected to keep ever sacred the memory of all seventy eight who lost their lives in this explosion.